misaell2/pyhealth_ecg_task_CS_598/README.md

 - First-degree AV Block (**I-AVB**)
 - Left Bundle Branch Block (**LBBB**)
 - Right Bundle Branch Block (**RBBB**)

+Utilizing PyHealth's BaseTask framework we are able to utilize many of it's features created for a wide range of medical data.
+However, becasue the paper we are trying to implement is specific to ECG we modified BaseTask by implementing a specific __call__ logic and schema that will enable PyHealth's learning pipelines to understand the 12-lead ECG singnals as matrices.

 ---
 ## Ablation Study